5 key metrics for evaluating your year-end appeal.

 For many nonprofits, the answer is “kinda” or “not really”.
 Luckily, like your online conversion rate, all you need is a formula and a little data to figure it out!

-Simply divide the number of new donors you acquire by the expenses related to donor acquisition for a given time period!
+Simply divide the number of new donors you acquire by the expenses related to donor acquisition for a given period!

 This will give you a better picture of what it costs your organization to acquire each new donor.